Anacampsini

 Taxonomic note

 The tribe Anacampsini is currently classified within the Anacampsinae.
 Historical treatments have varied, with some authors recognizing different tribal boundaries.
-The reflects ongoing revisions based on molecular and morphological data.
+The classification reflects ongoing revisions based on molecular and morphological data.

 Sources and further reading